cyber778/gitileye/README.md

 (This will cause all data to be lost)

 # Running locally?
+- Add github API token to setting file in `GITHUB_TOKEN`
 - have postgresql installed locally with a user/pass/db = test/test/test
 - create venv using python 3.9
 - pip install requirements